tomhodgins/espath/README.md

 // ['d']
 ```

+> View the [cssmatch test page](https://tomhodgins.github.io/deepmatch/tests/css-match.html) for more examples

 For a comparison between CSS and XPath selectors, check out [this page on MDN](https://developer.mozilla.org/en-US/docs/Web/XPath/Comparison_with_CSS_selectors)

 ## Browser Support

-The [browser support for XPath](https://caniuse.com/#feat=document-evaluate-xpath&search=xpath) is pretty good, supported by all modern browsers.
-Deepmatch is written to work in the same browsers where XPath is supported natively.
+The [browser support for XPath](https://caniuse.com/#feat=document-evaluate-xpath&search=xpath) looks pretty good, supported by all modern browsers.
+Deepmatch is written to work in the same browsers where XPath is supported natively, for some reason the current version isn't working in Edge, though [css-match.js](./css-match) and all of the helper functions work.

 If you are interested in supporting Internet Explorer or other legacy browsers, it may be possible to polyfill support for XPath and `document.evaluate()` with [wicked-good-xpath](https://github.com/google/wicked-good-xpath).